 This was, in essence, our last year of childhood, and our teacher, Miss Dillingham, knew it.
 She wanted to protect us as much as possible from what lay ahead; the losses, the changes, the inevitable disappointments.
 She sought to prolong our innocence just a while longer.
 To that end, she read to us every afternoon, as though we were still small children.
 Lethargic from a lunch filled with Fritos and Twinkies, we'd lay our heads down on our desks and submit to Miss D's dulcet tones.
-On one memorable afternoon, she began reading the story of the Pevensie children--and a magical land called Narnia.
+On one memorable afternoon, she began reading the story of the Pevensie children - and a magical land called Narnia.
 I was immediately drawn into the book, immediately at one with the world Lewis had created.
 Once Miss D. finished reading, I'd need several minutes to reorient myself to the concrete world of math and science.

-LWW encapsulated everything I was attracted to in a book.
-Ordinary children--like myself--could experience adventure, magic, and a life of courage even if they came from the most mundane of places.
+The Lion, the Witch, and the Wardrobe encapsulated everything I was attracted to in a book.
+Ordinary children - like myself - could experience adventure, magic, and a life of courage even if they came from the most mundane of places.
 The novel gave me hope that I could break out of my usual, dreary day-to-day existence and achieve greatness.

 The religious undertones of the book were completely lost on me.
-In my mind, LWW was the height of escape--that and only that.
+In my mind, The Lion, the Witch, and the Wardrobe was the height of escape - that and only that.
 I wanted to be Lucy; I wanted to travel to Narnia.
-I never thought of Aslan as God--I just wanted to meet him, listen to his wisdom, and touch his fur.
+I never thought of Aslan as God - I just wanted to meet him, listen to his wisdom, and touch his fur.